jpjones76/SeisIO.jl/docs/src/intro.rst

 Introduction
 ************

-SeisIO is a framework for working with univariate geophysical data.
+SeisIO is a framework for working with univariate geophysical data on 64-bit systems.
 SeisIO is designed around three basic principles:

 * Ease of use: one shouldn't need a PhD to understand command syntax.